 Work participation influences mental health positively.
 The positive effect becomes ever bigger the more fully-fledged someone's participation in work becomes (Schuring, Reeuwijk, & Burdorf, 2016).
 That is why participation in a regular, paid job should be prioritised over volunteer work or occupational therapy.
 Successful participation in a regular, paid job is largely dependent on how well a person fits in with the job and the organisation.
 On one hand, the kind of work and the organisation should match the prospective employee's wishes and capacities; on the other hand, the prospective employee should be able to contribute to the organisation in a meaningful way, in terms of both the work itself and the organisation's goals.
-Work behaviour and task performance are important indicators for this.
-Guidance and support at work and monitoring the development of work behaviour and task performance are important factors in realising success at work for the target group.
-The MW©M offers a starting point for professionals3 to provide this help to this group.
+Work behaviour and task performance are important factors in realising success at work for the target group.
+The MW©M offers a starting point for professionals to provide this help to this group.